byuitechops/create-homepage/readme.md

 This child module is built to be used by the Brigham Young University - Idaho D2L to Canvas Conversion Tool.
 It utilizes the standard `module.exports => (course, stepCallback)` signature and uses the Conversion Tool's standard logging functions.
 You can view extended documentation [Here](https://github.com/byuitechops/d2l-to-canvas-conversion-tool/tree/master/documentation).

 ## Purpose
-This child module creates a page with the Homepage template, then sets it as the course's homepage.
+This child module creates a page with a Homepage template, then sets it as the course's homepage.
 It also updates the information in the template with the course's information.

 ## How to Install